MCAT Organic Chemistry Question — Alcohol Reactions

 d) number of substituent groups does not affect alcohol reactivity, incorrect, Substituent groups strongly affect alcohol reactivity, and primary and secondary alcohols do not react significantly with HCl by an SN1 mechanism.

 We’ve got options for every schedule and learning style!

 From the best online MCAT course created by top instructors with 524+ MCAT scores to the most representative full-length practice exams and private tutoring, we can custom tailor your MCAT prep to your goals!

 Not sure which option is right for you?
-Schedule a free MCAT consultation with an MCAT Advisor using the form below.
+Schedule a free MCAT consultation with an MCAT Advisor.
 No obligation, just expert advice.

 Search the Blog

 Get the most representative MCAT practice possible when you sign up for our free MCAT Account, which includes a half-length diagnostic exam and one of our full-length MCAT practice exams.Learn More